elodiebhs/Scheduler/README.md

-Scheduler is a React application that allows users to book and cancel interviews.
+Scheduler is a React application that allows users to book and cancel interviews witn an interviewer.

 # Getting started